Sean Hannity said the mainstream media has reached a new low by blaming President Trump for Hurricane Florence.

 Stories from Hannity

-Constitutional law expert and "Life, Liberty & Levin" host Mark Levin said President Donald Trump cannot be indicted and that special counsel Robert Mueller may be the one trying to exceed his powers.
+Constitutional law attorney and "Life, Liberty & Levin" host Mark Levin said Monday on "Hannity" that President Donald Trump is "in good shape," unlikely to be indicted or impeached despite anger from the left.

 Former federal prosecutor Joe diGenova said Attorney General Jeff Sessions does not understand his job and should give President Trump the "courtesy of a resignation" after the midterm elections.

 Sean Hannity said in his opening monologue Wednesday that the media smells "blood in the water" after the conviction of Paul Manafort and the guilty plea by Michael Cohen.